genestash/probabilistic-selection/README.md

 # probabilistic-selection
-Probabilistic selection and probabilities adjustment over a discrete key distribution.
+Probabilistic selection from a discrete key distribution.

 ### Installation: